joaopalmeiro/memcached.github.io/content/features/flashstorage.md

 For reference, [a python](https://github.com/memcached/memcached/blob/master/scripts/memcached-automove-extstore) and [internal C version](https://github.com/memcached/memcached/blob/master/slab_automove_extstore.c) of the algorithm exist.

-When tuning changes to the algoritm, it's easy to disable the internal algorithm and use external scripts.
+When tuning changes to the algorithm, it's easy to disable the internal algorithm and use external scripts.

 Since the extstore system is designed to send items to storage before they're